 Hayashi, the fisherman, had a hook in the dorsal fin of a great white shark, and then it fell out.

 Skomal, the scientist, had a satellite tag in the dorsal fin of the same great white shark, and then it fell out.
 But eventually, he got 50 more chances – and counting.

 “You have your holy grail in your hand for a minute and then you have it taken away,” said Lazarus.
 “The rest of the time that you think about it, you can only wonder, what if?”

 Please like us on Facebook.

-Please see, YOU CAN’T SELL RIGHT FIELD, A Cape Cod Novel
+Please see, by Brian Tarcy of Cape Cod Wave, YOU CAN’T SELL RIGHT FIELD, A Cape Cod Novel